 You can leave out the red pepper flake, but I think you’ll want to add at least a little.
 And don’t be shy with the basil either.

 If you’re feeling adventurous, try out my homemade SpaghettiOs.
 They’re fun to make and even more fun to eat.

 My wife and I definitely both agreed that these slow cooker spicy Italian beef sandwiches were absolutely fantastic.
 And besides tender, juicy beef, you also get great Italian spice flavors.
 All served on a sub bun with plenty of smoky provolone cheese.
 Every bite of this sandwich is perfect.

 To really kick up your slow cooker spicy Italian beef sandwiches use hot pepperoncini and Giardiniera, and substitute habanero jack cheese for the provolone.
 You’ll have the perfect game-time sandwich.

 You may or may not need all of the peppers and Giardiniera I listed for the sandwich build.
 It all depends on how much you like on your sandwiches.
 Me, I like pepperoncini, and lots of it, on top.
 I only used the Giardiniera in the slow cooker and didn’t add any to the sandwich.
 To each his own!

 Melt-in-your-mouth delicious.
 The absolutely perfect, easy dish for a cold winter day.
 The sauce is not too thick, not too thin, with a little sweet and a little heat.
 The beef is incredibly tender.
 This slow cooker Mongolian beef was a big hit here, and is definitely going to end up on our dinner menu on a very regular basis.

-I added a bit of dried red pepper flake to offset the sweetness of the brown sugar and carrots.
+I added a bit of dried red pepper flake to offset the sweetness of the brown sugar and carrots in this slow cooker Mongolian beef.
 You can leave it out, of course, or substitute your favorite hot pepper, chopped.
 The dish is going to be great either way, that’s for sure!